Menu Close

 3. Make sure to change the format to JPEG or JPG then choose where you want to save it.

-4. Make sure to name the file correctly.
+4. Make sure to name the file correctly with your name so we know who made the image.

 How to Create a Placeholder Image in Animate